tamberg/fhnw-iot-project-example/README.md

 * Stack the ESP8266 on top of the Grove adapter.
 * Connect the buzzer to D2, button to D4, rotary angle sensor to A0, display to I2C_1 of the Grove adapter.

+Note: the Grove adapter [reset issue](https://github.com/tamberg/fhnw-iot/issues/1) does not seem to affect this setup.
+But programming of the ESP8266 only works, if the Grove adapter is removed.

 #### TTN backend
 > ...
 IoT platform setup steps.